Vaa3D/vaa3d_tools/hackathon/gyy/README.txt

 	Pros:
 		1) Define point class and some member functions;
 		2) Find boundary according to three continue flag_1 and specific range for three channel;
+		3) Read and write excel file;

 5. Calculate_Z_Shift_between_tiles plugin:
 	Input: Three folder.
-		Folder1 is an image stack for a channel;
+		Folder1 is an image stack for a tile;
-		Folder2 is another image stack for the same channel;
+		Folder2 is another image stack for another tile;
 		Folder3 is selected to place the result.
-	Output: An excel file whose content is the mean value in all regions.
+	Output: 14 excel files whose content are the mean value in all regions, respectively;
+	Pros:
+		1) Merge cells for excel file;
+		2) Set orientation according to input tiles.

+6. Center_overlap_region_projection plugin:
+	Input: Three folder.
+		Folder1 is an image stack for a tile;
+		Folder2 is another image stack for another tile;
+		Folder3 is selected to place the result.
+	Output: A folder to place the results.
+		 The MIP of adjacent tiles in overlapping area;
+		 A excel includes the X/Y and Z shift for two MIP images.